huy310304/GPUMD-UVA/MgNiO/README.md

 ## Implications for Material Science
 The detailed visualization and analysis presented in this study underscore the critical role of optimizing force parameters in computational material science.
 By accurately predicting and understanding the thermal conductivity of materials like MgNiO, researchers can make informed decisions in designing and engineering materials for various applications.
 These findings not only contribute to advancing our understanding of high-entropy alloys but also provide a framework for future research in simulating complex materials and predicting their thermal properties.

-#### In conclusion, the findings from this study offer precise insights into selecting force parameters for reliable thermal conductivity predictions in MgNiO and pave the way for further exploration in high-entropy alloys and beyond.
+#### In conclusion, the findings from this study offer precise insights into selecting force parameters for reliable thermal conductivity predictions in MgNiO and pave the way for further exploration in different high-entropy alloys and beyond.